cosmos/cosmos-sdk/docs/docs/packages/README.md

+---
+sidebar_position: 0
+---

-# SDK Packages
+# Packages

 The SDK is a collection of Go modules.
-This section provides documentation on various packages that can used in development of a Cosmos SDK chain.
+This section provides documentation on various packages that can used when developing a Cosmos SDK chain.

 :::note
 For more information on the SDK's modules, see the [SDK Modules](https://docs.cosmos.network/main/modules) section.